 ART for you TUES 12.30 – 2.30PM

 CREATIVE WRITING WED 12 – 2PM

 Drama Group Thur 11am-2pm

 A relaxed, friendly art group where you can do your own thing but where the group will occasionally be shown techniques and ways of working with a variety of media.

-A relaxed, friendly group, the Art Studio offers time and space for you to develop your own art.
-Practical help or tuition are on hand if you want.
+A relaxed, friendly art group offering time and space for you to develop your own art.
+Practical help or tuition are on hand if you would like help.
 The group goes on occasional outings to galleries and museums.

 These are structured, workshop style sessions for people interested in playing with words and using their imagination.
 Each session focuses on a theme, technique or writing style.
 You don’t need any experience of creative writing.